JackSzwergold/Writing/memories/Being Dragged to See the King.md

 I was still 9 years old at the time.

-As my dad walked away, I could hear my brother grunt and rumble
+As my dad walked away, I could hear my brother grunt and rumble and head to the bathroom.
+What a joy!

+When my brother went to the bathroom it would usually take what professionals call “Forever” so I was free to walk around the apartment without being snagged by him in some horseshit.

+I went to the living room and saw my mom staring blankly towards the TV.
+She saw me and asked me herself, “What does he want?”
+And I shrugged again.
+I went into the kicthen and saw my dad warming up latkes or blintzes.

 ***